princelab/mspire-mass/README.md

 # Mspire::Mass::Merged::AVG_STRING also available
 ```

+MONO\_STRING and AVG\_STRING are only for quick, low-level access.
+They are
+purposefully ugly to encourage you to use the beautiful interface shown
+directly below!

 ### <Module>.masses

 A mass hash can be created in a variety of forms depending on your